titilda/appunti/Quantum Physics/index.md

 Two operators are said to **commute** if and only if $\hat O_1 \hat O_2 = \hat O_2 \hat O_1$.
 In this case, the order of application of the two operators does not matter.

 ::: {.callout .callout-property title="Properties of commuting operators"}
-Commuting operators have two very important properties.

-1. Operators sharing a common set of eigenstates, commute;
+Two operators commute if and only if they share a common set of eigenvalues
-2. TODO

-::: {.collapsible title="Proof of (1)"}
+::: {.collapsible title="Proof"}
+We will now prove that if two operators share the same set of eigenvalues, they commute.

 Let $|u\rangle$ belong to the common set of eigenstates, then

 $$